-Part XVIII is published in English and in electronic format only.
+Parts XVIII to XIX are published in English and in electronic format only.

-As compared to the previous edition (2015), the nineteenth edition contains the following amendments.
-The term "ice category" has been replaced by the term "ice class" throughout the text of the Rules.
+As compared to the previous edition (2016), the twentieth edition contains the following amendments.

 RULES FOR THE CLASSIFICATION AND CONSTRUCTION OF SEA-GOING SHIPS

 PART XVI.
 HULL STRUCTURE AND STRENGTH OF GLASS-REINFORCED PLASTIC SHIPS AND BOATS